 Florida's Tax Climate

 When deciding on a State to place your business, Florida's stable and highly favorable tax climate provides advantages that make a Florida and Longwood specific site profitable for every type of business.
-The Tax Foundation, the nation's leading independent tax policy research organization, has ranked Florida as having the fifth best Tax Climate for the upcoming year (2015).
+The Tax Foundation, the nation's leading independent tax policy research organization, has ranked Florida as having the 4th best Tax Climate for the upcoming year (2021).
 The maps provided share Florida's ranking with regard to other states.

 - No corporate income tax on limited partnerships

 - No state personal income tax guaranteed by constitutional provision

 - No corporate franchise tax on capital stock